top of page

 Value at Every Stage

-For conventional geothermal, exploration starts with literature search (typically involving surface fault maps) and 'zeroes in' on candidate locations through combination of aerial LIDAR surveys, surface soil sampling, magneto-telluric data acquisition, and drilling test boreholes to establish geothermal gradient.
-Geoscience data acquisition and integration are critical to reduce uncertainty and secure financing.
+For conventional geothermal, exploration starts with literature search (typically involving surface fault maps) and 'zeroes in' on candidate locations using a combination of datasets including aerial LIDAR surveys, surface soil sampling, Magnetotelluric (MT) data acquisition, and test boreholes to establish geothermal gradient.
+Geoscience data acquisition, integration and interpretation are critical to reduce uncertainty and secure financing.

-For 'new paradigm' geothermal, exploration involves targeting lithologies at sufficient depth with optimal geomechanical properties.
+For EGS applications, exploration involves targeting lithologies at sufficient depth/temperature with optimal geomechanical properties.
 Natural hydrothermal systems are not a requirement.

 Modeling